1,000 Women, Youths Benefit from N150m Bauchi Empowerment Programme

 Segun Awofadeji in Bauchi

-No fewer than 1,000 women and youths in Warji and Ningi local government areas of Bauchi State have benefited from N150 million empowerment programme by the state government aimed at improving the living standards of the people of the state.
+No fewer than 1,000 women and youths in the Warji and Ningi Local Government Areas of Bauchi State have benefited from N150 million empowerment programme by the state government to improve the living standard of the people of the state.

-He said the programme was designed to boost economic activities in order to address problem of unemployment and alleviative poverty among the people, especially the youths and women.
+The governor assured that his administration placed high premium on empowerment through job creation as a testimony of its commitment towards poverty alleviation.

-According to the governor, his administration places high premium on empowerment through job creation as a testimony of its commitment towards poverty alleviation, pointing out that his government had put in place the Bauchi State Microfinance Institution Building Programme (MIFIN) to complement the Kaura Economic Empowerment Programme.
+He pointed out that his administration has put in place the Bauchi State Microfinance Institution Building Programme (MIFIN) to complement the Kaura Economic Empowerment Programme (KEEP).

 “The aim of this programme is to develop and strengthen microfinance institutions and establish linkages among the institutions and other financial institutions in order to create a viable and sustainable microfinance system.